briansu2004/udemy-devops-real-projects/009-MinikubeHelmDeployment/README.md

-# Project 009: Helm Deployment in Kubernetest
+# Project 009: Helm Deployment in Kubernetes

 ## Project Goal

-In this lab, we will learn how to deploy a Jenkins via Helm Chart in Kubernetest.
+In this lab, we will learn how to deploy a Jenkins via Helm Chart in Kubernetes.

 ## Environments